321 Stainless Steel

 This fusion is bad for stainless steel because it takes away from important properties.
 Chromium for example helps against corrosion resistance and depleting that by forming another metal will make your stainless weaker.
 The other side is that despite being structurally weaker to corrosion in certain places, the integrity of the stainless will also deplete because there will structurally be pathways to these two metals forming.

 Not sure what you’re looking for?
-We have two sales offices filled with industry professionals who are prepared to help you with any questions you have.
+We have two sales offices in Florida and Illinois filled with industry professionals who are prepared to help you with any questions you have.
 Make sure to give us a call at (800) 748-9811!